- Registering your baby with Medi-Cal Access Infant Program

 - Weight at birth

-When does my baby's Healthy Families coverage start?
+When does my baby’s Medi-Cal Access Infant Program coverage start?

-What Healthy Families health plan will my baby be in?
+What health plan will my baby be in?

-If your baby will be receiving coverage through your employer or no-cost Medi-Cal, your baby will not be eligible for the Healthy Families Program.
-Even if you don't need the Healthy Families Program, you still must notify the AIM Program about the outcome of your pregnancy.
-You need to notify the AIM Program within 30 days from the end of your pregnancy.
+Even if you don’t need the Medi-Cal Access Infant Program for your baby, you still must notify the Medi-Cal Access Program about the outcome of your pregnancy by completing the Infant Registration Form and checking the box "I do not want to register my Infant into the Medi-Cal Access Infant Program".
+You need to notify the Medi-Cal Access Program within 30 days from the end of your pregnancy.
 Read more here.